Hamlin Fistula UK Trustees meet four times a year to monitor programme funding, fundraising activities, strategic planning, and governance.

 Malcolm S Hewitt OBE MA (Oxon), Honorary President

 Malcolm has been a member of Hamlin Fistula UK for 16 years and has been Chairman since July 2011.
 Malcolm was also appointed to the board of Hamlin Fistula Ethiopia in November 2018.
 In his professional life he was the Headteacher of a large Secondary School in the West Midlands becoming National President of the Secondary Heads Association in 1993.
 He then went on to train and assess those wanting to become Headteachers.
 He was awarded the OBE in 2000 for services to education.
 He has served as a JP in the Birmingham District of the UK and also as Chairman of the Board of Visitors at an open prison for young offenders.

-Greg joined the board of Hamlin Fistula UK when he retired five years ago.
-Before that he had been a senior officer in a local authority, having come from a background in teaching.
-Greg worked mostly in the areas of schools and children, leading the authority’s work to improve school leadership, teaching and standards of achievement.
-As well, he made a major contribution to the authority’s work in improving performance across all aspects of its work involving children.
+Greg joined the board of Hamlin Fistula UK in 2014 and became Chair in 2019.
+He has visited Ethiopia many times over the years.
+Before he retired, Greg was a senior officer in a local authority, having come from a background in teaching.
+He worked mostly in the areas of schools and children, leading the authority’s work to improve school leadership, teaching and standards of achievement.
+As well, he made a major contribution to improving the authority’s performance across all aspects of its work involving children.